cherchyk/openaidevstarter/README.md

 Python has traditionally had the largest community for AI research and development.
 However, the C# AI community is rapidly growing thanks to the advancements in Semantic Kernel.
 On the other hand, JavaScript, despite being a popular language, currently lacks a mature representation in the LLM domain.

+For a comprehensive resource on Semantic Kernel, check out the [Dive into the World of AI with the Semantic Kernel Cookbook](https://techcommunity.microsoft.com/t5/educator-developer-blog/dive-into-the-world-of-ai-with-the-semantic-kernel-cookbook/ba-p/4032668?WT.mc_id=academic-0000-abartolo).

 ### Code Samples
 This repo contains samples for the following SDKs: